-In 2009, Right Management performed a survey of over 28,000 employees across 15 countries to measure what most drives employee engagement.
+In a Right Management survey of over 28,000 employees across 15 countries to measure what most drives employee engagement.
 Of 91 possible factors, the top 5 were:

 - I am committed to my organization’s core values

 - Our customers think highly of our products and services

 - I have a clear understanding of what is expected of me at work

 - I understand how I can contribute to meeting the needs of our customers